 1. ASICS

 Known for their Gel technology, ASICS offers excellent cushioning and support.
-Models like the ASICS Gel-Rocket and ASICS Gel-Fastball are popular among squash players for their durability and comfort.
+Models like the ASICS Gel-Fastball 3 and Gel-Resolution are popular among squash players for their durability and cushioning.

 2. Salming